 A recent research carried out in the U.K. found that 59% of women experiencing menopausal symptoms affirmed to have had negative impact on their work and nearly half of them found it difficult to cope with performance or their usual tasks.
 59% ! it is still a very high percentage.
 Too high.
 Another study of nearly 900 professional women found that after menopausal onset they had lowered confidence, difficulty in concentrating and poor memory, all of these associated with menopause symptoms.
 This caused them significant difficulties at work, as we can imagine.
 Other studies have shown that during menopause, since levels of oestrogen fall and testosterone levels rise, it can lead to hoarseness.
 At the same time, also the muscles and tissues surrounding the larynx it is likely to start to weaken, affecting the vocal cords.
 So, some women experience, literally, a proper loss of voice.

 The CIPD Study

-In the CIPD study, nearly a third of women participating said to have taken sick leave because of their menopausal symptoms.
-What’s really shocking, it is that only a quarter of them were able to tell their manager the real reason for their absence.
+In the CIPD study nearly a third of women participating said to have taken sick leave because of their menopausal symptoms.
+What is really shocking, it is that only a quarter of them declared that they have been able to tell their manager the real reason for their absence.
 Some women will often use up their holidays so as to not take any more sick leave.

 This is extremely serious if you think about it.
 And it feels immediately that there is something wrong about it, it should not be that way.
 Menopause is a natural process and there is nothing you can do about it.
 Half of the population will undergo menopause, whether we like it or not, therefore workplace NEEDS to make specific changes to deal with it to help women keeping their job during this phase.